valentyntymku/moonshot/docs/index.md

   so teams are free to use what works best for them.
 - Verbosity: The output of core Moonshot code should explain in detail what changes are being made, so knowledge is shared and not abstracted.

-## Existing limitations

-- Moonshot does not support detailed error logging from Cloudformation substacks.
-- Moonshot does not support a non-local cloudformation file.

 ## Installation